Goldman Sachs Maintains Myriad Genetics (MYGN) Buy Recommendation

 As of July 6, 2023, the average one-year price target for Myriad Genetics is 22.78.
 The forecasts range from a low of 13.13 to a high of $31.50.
-The average price target represents a decrease of 1.30% from its latest reported closing price of 23.08.
+The average price target represents an increase of 3.45% from its latest reported closing price of 22.02.

 See our leaderboard of companies with the largest price target upside.